Riemannian Metric Learning via Optimal Transport: Experiments

 \subsection{Individual-level trajectory inference with a learned metric}

 In this section, we learn a metric $\hat{A}(x)$ from time-stamped sightings of snow geese during their spring migration.
-We then compute an $\hat{A}$-geodesic between the initial and final point of GPS-tagged snow geese and show that this provides an accurate approximation to the geese's ground truth trajectories.
+We then compute an $\hat{A}$-geodesic between the initial and final point of GPS-tagged snow geese and show that this provides a reasonable coarse approximation to the geese's ground truth trajectories.